Find out about the annual review of your child's education, health and care plan or statement of special educational needs.

 Wherever possible, your child should be actively involved in the review process and should go to all, or part, of the meeting.
 Your child should be encouraged to give their views.

-The head teacher or special educational needs coordinator will ask for written reports from you (the school should give you a form for this), your child's teachers and others invited to the meeting.
-These reports should be sent to everyone who has been invited two weeks before the review to allow time to read them.
+The head teacher or special educational needs coordinator will ask for your views, they may give you a form to complete or they may meet with you to do so.
+They will also invite your child's teachers and any others who are needed to the meeting.
+Reports should be sent to everyone who has been invited two weeks before the review to allow time to read them.
 The views of people who are unable to attend will also be asked for.

 - your views on your child's progress over the last year;